Skip to main content

 • Minimization of downtimes, as no time-consuming laboratory analyses are necessary

-• Faster reaction times for process deviations through continuous real-time measurement
+• Faster reaction times in case of process deviations through continuous real-time measurement

-• Lower energy consumption, as correction and processing processes become unnecessary
+• Lower energy consumption, as correction and treatment processes become unnecessary

-• Longer system availability through robust, maintenance-free sensors
+• Longer plant availability through robust, maintenance-free sensors

-• Faster ROI through reduced operating costs, higher process stability, and manageable acquisition costs
+• Quick ROI through reduced operating costs, higher process stability, and manageable acquisition costs

 Application example